sanskrit-coders/sanskrit-coders.github.io/content/content/books/publish/paper-printing.md

     - paperback - 266 / copy (30 copies)
     - hardback - 333/ copy (30 copies)
   - Offset printing, with pigment ink, available only for 300+ copies.
 This involves plate making and then printing, also to set the prints ready there is a certain amount of wastage involved - which exceeds 30 copies.
+- For an avg.
+400 pg A5 book, **tAra-prakAshana** quoted around 600 Rs per copy (pigment ink on acid free paper).
 - [https://pothi.com/](https://pothi.com/) 2026 - 387 / copy for 50 copies.

 ##### Mass quantity